James Campbell, 1st Earl of Irvine1

 Lady Margaret Douglas was born in 1610.1 She was the daughter of William Douglas, 7th Earl of Morton and Lady Anne Keith.1 She married Archibald Campbell, 1st Marquess of Argyll, son of Archibald Campbell, 7th Earl of Argyll and Lady Agnes Douglas, circa 6 August 1626.1 She died on 13 March 1677/78.1

 Her married name became Campbell.
-As a result of her marriage, Lady Margaret Douglas was styled as Countess of Argyll in 1638.
-As a result of her marriage, Lady Margaret Douglas was styled as Marchioness of Argyll on 15 November 1641.
+After her marriage, Lady Margaret Douglas was styled as Countess of Argyll in 1638.
+After her marriage, Lady Margaret Douglas was styled as Marchioness of Argyll on 15 November 1641.

 Children of Lady Margaret Douglas and Archibald Campbell, 1st Marquess of Argyll